 Middle/High School: Sacred Heart accepts qualified transfer students in grades 7 through 12 as space permits.
 The process is based upon: transcript, recommendations and discipline reports from the former school; student interview; and our ability to synchronize existing courses to the Sacred Heart curriculum.

-The Business Office at Sacred Heart High School will deduct your child’s scholarship and/or grant from our total tuition.
+The Sacred Heart Finance Department will deduct your child’s scholarship and/or grant from our total tuition.
 The balance is then divided over the number of payments as indicated in the payment option selected.

 The enrollment contract may be cancelled in writing without penalty before April 1st.
 After April 1st, the deposit is nonrefundable.
-If a student withdraws after the start of school, reimbursement of funds sent to Smart Tuition will be prorated based on the days attended.
+If a student withdraws after the start of school, reimbursement of funds paid will be prorated based on the days attended.